crmne/paolino.me/_posts/2026-05-13-production-experience-cannot-be-hallucinated.md

 That price cannot be hallucinated.

-The [original RubyLLM article](https://generativeai.pub/the-rails-llm-stack-is-finally-ready-for-production-here-is-what-i-learned-shipping-it-ff9d20298c5c) opened by saying the author had spent three weeks on the wrong side of the problem before getting something stable in production.
+[The first version](/assets/receipts/2026-05-13-production-experience-medium-original-article-2026-05-12.md) opened by saying the author had spent three weeks on the wrong side of the problem before getting something stable in production.
 That is a powerful claim.
 It tells the reader to relax and inherit the author's scars.

 There were no scars.
 The author had not even run the first example.